Heeneth12/chat-io/README.md

-Anonymous Chat App with React and Socket.IO
+<h1>Anonymous Chat App with React and Socket.IO</h1>

-This application is an anonymous chat platform built using React for the front end and Express with Socket.IO for real-time communication on the server side.
-The key feature of this app is its anonymous nature; users can join chat rooms without providing any personal information or usernames.
+<p1>This application is an anonymous chat platform built using React for the front end and Express with Socket.IO for real-time communication on the server side.
+The key feature of this app is its anonymous nature; users can join chat rooms without providing any personal information or usernames.<p/>

-Features
+<h1>Features<h1></h1>
 Real-time Chat: Utilizes Socket.IO to enable real-time, bidirectional communication between clients and the server.
 Anonymous Access: Users can join chat rooms without any registration or login, only by providing a room name.
 Multiple Rooms: Supports multiple chat rooms, allowing users to join different conversations.